camptocamp/c2cgeoportal/doc/integrator/create_application.rst

 .. note::
-    If you create the main instance you should do the whole database creation as described in :ref:`integrator_install_application`.
+    If you create the main instance you should do the whole database creation as described in :ref:`integrator_install_application`,
+    except the 'Get the application source tree' chapter.

 ..
 Minimal setup of the application